-(local) Q: High A: Medium C: Medium Q: High A: High C: High
+s High Q: High A: Medium C: Medium

-Q: High A: Medium C: Medium
+High Q: High A: High C: High Not sensitive Q: High A: Medium C: Medium

 This biotope occurs in wave sheltered areas, where estimated wave categories range from sheltered, very sheltered and extremely sheltered (JNCC, 2015).
 The key characterizing species Hediste diversicolor is infaunal, inhabiting a burrow in which it seeks refuge from predators and may partially emerge to seek and capture food.
 An alteration of factors within the environment that increases wave exposure could cause erosion of the substrata and consequently, loss of habitat.